yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 Buttons are just a digital version of the potentiometer, so it works good.
 Easy to set the power.
 But you need a mA-meter to keep a eye on power output.
 100% on the panel is 140-150% on the tube – and you will kill it quick.

-In order not to shorten the life of your laser you need to keep the current below c.
-15mA
+In order not to shorten the life of your laser you need to keep the current [below c.
+15mA](https://laserhints.com/co2-laser-tubes-everything-you-need-to-know/) (for A 30-35W tube).

 [![analog meter](https://user-images.githubusercontent.com/3001893/120121608-47e23c80-c19c-11eb-87b9-186417b41e02.png)](https://github.com/meerk40t/meerk40t/wiki/Beginners:-2.-Preparing-your-K40-hardware)